 Attributes are essential when it comes to merging information with your certificate designs and email templates.
 Here is how to view, manage, create and delete them.

-First you will need to navigate to the Certificate Designer.
-Click on 'Certificate Designs' at the top of your Accredible Dashboard, then click on the 'Create Certificate Design' button at the top right-hand corner of the page.
+- Click on 'Designs' at the top of your Accredible Dashboard, then click on the 'Create Certificate Design' button at the top right-hand corner of the page.

-Note: Going to the 'Manage Attributes' page will cause you to quit the Certificate Designer.
+Important Note: Going to the 'Manage Attributes' page will cause you to quit the Certificate Designer.
 Make sure you have saved any changes to your certificate design before clicking away.

-Custom attributes are at the bottom of the attributes list, and in the credential count column to the right you can see how many credentials that custom attribute appears on.
+Custom attributes are at the bottom of the attributes list, and in the credential count column to the right, you can see how many credentials that custom attribute appears on.

-If the kind of attribute you need is not in the bank of pre-made attributes you can create one of your own.
+If the kind of attribute you need is not in the bank of pre-made attributes, you can create one of your own.
 To make a new custom attribute click on the 'Add Custom Attribute' button at the top right-hand corner of the page.
-Fill out the relevant fields in the pop-up window that appears and click 'Add Attribute'.
+Fill out the relevant fields in the pop-up window that appears and click 'Add Attribute.'